 Depending on your location and the age of your plumbing systems, what is actually in your water can vary.
 However, we are going to take a look at some of the typical contaminants that we see in tap water that’s unfiltered.

-- Chlorine or chloramites
+- Chlorine or chloramines

 - Lead, rust, heavy metals, and other metal materials